When Therapy Hasn’t Worked — And You Still Feel Stuck

 You’ve talked through your past.

-You’ve learned tools to manage anxiety, relationships, or stress.
+You’ve learned tools to manage what comes up.

 And still…